Skellig Ring, or Schwarzwald?

-Skellig ring, or Schwarzwald?
 It was a tough decision for me.
-Recently I wrote a guest post for the website TwotoRoam.com.
-The short article was for a collaborative effort on our favorite European travel destinations.
-My travels are limited, but I love these two places!
+I had to decide to write my piece for an article on another website.
+The short article was for a collaborative effort on favorite European travel destinations.
+My travels are limited, but I love the Skellig Ring and the Schwarzwald!
 Ultimately, I chose to write about the Schwarzwald, or Germany's Black Forest.

 Now, the truth is, the not exactly because I love it so much more.
 It is as titled, My Favorite European TRAVEL DESTINATION.
 But, if I were going to leave the US, and and become an Expat, I would give up my phone, take my family, and retire in Ireland, somewhere on the Skellig Ring.
 (And vacation in Schwarzwald!)